TifMoe/skinny-bones-jekyll/_posts/blog/2018-02-04-chicago-grad-rates.md

 </center>

-If you're asking yourself what a linear model is then you're in luck!
+If you're asking yourself what a linear regression model is then you're in luck!
 Read on!

 ___

-#### Linear Models
+#### Linear Regression

-Linear Models are a class of machine learning models that will take in some numerical data (features) and corresponding results (target) to define a line that best captures the shape of the data with the least amount of error.
+Linear regression is type of linear model - a machine learning method that uses a linear combination of features.
+Linear regression will take in some numerical data (features) and corresponding results (target) to define a straight line (or hyperplane) that best captures the shape of the data with the least amount of error.
 Because a line is really just a function that maps a change in X to a change in Y (remember `Y = mX + b`?) this function can then be used to make future predictions on Y values for new data (or X's) that the model hasn't seen before.

 <center>
 	<img src="{{ site.url }}/images/line-sketch.jpg" width="35%">
 </center>

-The job of a regression model is to take the X's and Y's from the training data and to find the slope and intercept that create a line that best fits the data.
+The job of a regression model is to take the X's and Y's from the training data and to find the slope and intercept that create a line or hyperplane that best fits the data.
 A great way to think about the 'best fit' is to picture a line where the distance between the line and all the X's is reduced to the lowest possible amount - the least *error* between the prediction and the actual values.

 <center>
 	<img src="{{ site.url }}/images/line-sketch-error.jpg" width="50%">